umasuryateja/leetcode-practice-/README.md

 * Improve coding logic and analytical thinking
 * Master Data Structures and Algorithms
 * Prepare for coding interviews and placement tests
-* Maintain consistency through daily practice
+* Maintain consistency through daily practice.

 ## Languages Used